Code of Conduct

 Materials Fees: Some Study Leaders may ask class participants to purchase materials for their course.
 The cost of these materials should not exceed a $60 total.
-The materials fee may include reading materials used in the class, such as hand-outs, photocopies, reading packets,* and required textbooks.
+The materials fee may include reading materials used in the class, such as hand-outs, photocopies, printed materials, and required textbooks.

-First-time OSHER@Dartmouth members will receive a permanent name badge and lanyard via mail, or placed in the course binder and distributed at the first class session of the term.
+First-time Osher at Dartmouth members will receive a permanent name badge and lanyard distributed at the first in-person class session of the term.
 Please maintain possession of your name badge.
-If you lose your badge, you may order a replacement from the OSHER@Dartmouth office for a $5.00 fee.
+If you lose your badge, you may order a replacement from the Osher at Dartmouth office for a $5.00 fee.

 Photographs & Videos

-OSHER@Dartmouth reserves the right to take photographs or videos during the operation of any program and to use them, whether taken by a representative of OSHER@Dartmouth or by other participants, for promotional purposes.
-By enrolling in an OSHER@Dartmouth program, participants agree to allow their images to be used in such photography.
+Osher at Dartmouth reserves the right to take photographs or videos during the operation of any program and to use them, whether taken by a representative of Osher at Dartmouth or by other participants, for promotional purposes.
+By enrolling in an Osher at Dartmouth program, participants agree to allow their images to be used in such photography.
 Participants who prefer that their images not be used are asked to communicate this to the photographer or videographer on site so that arrangements can be made to locate the participant outside of the range of camera equipment.